 Sections 19 and 20.
-The following analysis is based upon previous responses by CHE.
-These sections are under review by CHE and may be revised.
 These sections extend the availability of the Palmetto Fellows Scholarship to eligible students attending a two-year or technical institution for a maximum of four continuous semesters.
 The student may continue to use the scholarship to attend an eligible four-year institution, subject to the maximum number of semesters for which the student may be eligible for the scholarship.
 Currently, awardees of the Palmetto Fellows Scholarship who chose to attend a two-year institution must forfeit their award.
 Furthermore, these students may not reapply for the scholarship if they later transfer to an eligible four-year institution.
 Palmetto Fellows Scholarship recipients may receive up to \$6,700 for the first academic year and up to \$10,000 beginning their second academic year.
 The actual award is limited to the cost of attendance minus all other scholarships and grants received by the student.